Pennsylvania Dutch Apple Pie

 Share a photo and tag us — we can't wait to see what you've made!

-Pennsylvania Dutch Apple Pie is fabulous for a fall/winter holiday!
-So easy to make with the streusel topping. #ApplePie #PennsylvaniaDutch #PennsylvaniaDutchApplePie #ThanksgivingDessert
+Pennsylvania Dutch Apple Pie is fabulous for a fall/winter holiday and while it can be made the same day is best made the day before!
+Bonus for busy cooks!
+So easy to make with a crispy streusel topping. #ApplePie #PennsylvaniaDutch #PennsylvaniaDutchApplePie #ThanksgivingDessert #ChristmasDessert #Apples

 33 thoughts on “Pennsylvania Dutch Apple Pie